corda/corda-docs/content/en/docs/corda-enterprise/4.8/notary/installing-jpa.md

 ### JDBC driver

 The PostgresSQL driver should be used when attempting to connect the JPA notary to CockroachDB.
 The JPA notary service has been tested with driver version 42.2.7.
-This JAR file should be placed in the `drivers` folder.
+This `.jar` file should be placed in the `drivers` folder.

 ### Connection string